thegunfirm/FrostLine/replit.md

 Image policy: NEVER use Unsplash or any placeholder images.
 Only use authentic distributor images (RSR, etc.) even if they show "Image Coming Soon" placeholders.
 Code preservation: Always maintain working solutions - never overwrite functioning code without explicit user request.
 Email verification: Users must verify their email address before being able to sign in (implemented 2025-08-05).
 Testing policy: No assumptions - use test or dummy data ONLY FOR FAKE USERS.
 Inventory must always remain intact with authentic RSR data.
 No test data should ever be added to real product inventory.
+FFL directory must use only authentic FFL data - no fake dealers should be added to the system.

 ## System Architecture